Descriptions of the various Procore API endpoint release and end-of-life lifecycles.

 Use of Non-Production API Endpoints

-Please note that Procore Connect API endpoints which are not production-level are not subject to the lifecycle guidelines and policies described here.
+Please note that Procore API endpoints which are not production-level are not subject to the lifecycle guidelines and policies described here.
 While endpoints may change semantically and all changes will be documented, advance notice of changes will not be provided in most cases.
-Therefore, we advise Procore Clients not to use non-production Procore Connect API endpoints for their production integrations.
-Procore Technology Partners are not allowed to use non-production Procore Connect API endpoints in their Marketplace applications as specified in the App Marketplace Software Requirements.
+Therefore, we advise Procore Clients not to use non-production Procore API endpoints for their production integrations.
+Procore Technology Partners are not allowed to use non-production Procore API endpoints in their Marketplace applications as specified in the App Marketplace Software Requirements.

 |Deprecated||A Generally Available (GA) API version is considered deprecated after Procore has publicly notified all users and clients of the timeline in which the API will no longer be supported (End of Support) and no longer be available (End of Life).
 Users are advised to upgrade to the current GA version.
 Deprecation for one version of an API endpoint will not occur unless a replacement version is GA.|

 |End of Support||(Unsupported) Requests for Support will no longer be honored for an unsupported API version.|

 |End of Life||(Unavailable) An Unavailable API version will no longer be accessible to public consumers.
 404 Not Found errors will be returned against any endpoints that have reached End of Life.|